Privacy Notice | Tarsus

 • If you use a location-enabled browser, we may receive information about your location.

-• If you download and install certain applications and software we make available, we may receive and collect information transmitted from your computing device for the purpose of providing you the relevant Services.
+• When you engage with Services we make available, we receive and collect information transmitted from your mobile or computing device for the purpose of providing you the relevant Services (such as when we optimize our Services to fit the size of your screen).

 Third Parties